WeblateOrg/weblate/docs/admin/upgrade.rst

 Notable configuration or dependencies changes:

 * There are several changes in :file:`settings_example.py`, most notable middleware changes, please adjust your settings accordingly.
+* There are new file formats, you might want to include them in case you modified the :setting:`WEBLATE_FORMATS`.

 .. seealso:: :ref:`generic-upgrade-instructions`